Prepare Your Data

 Do not apply the naming conventions to the columns that are used as or are included in a primary key or a foreign key in your database.
 Such columns will be interpreted as grains and references based on referential integrity (see Default Configuration).

-How Is PDM Transformed to LDM
+How Is LDM Derived

-When a declarative definition of the LDM is generated, certain rules are applied that affect how LDM entities are created based on the PDM.
+When a declarative definition of the LDM is generated, certain rules are applied that affect how LDM entities are created based on the database.
 Understanding these rules will help you adjust your database and make the process of generating the LDM smoother and more accurate.